-A new project, led by the World Wildlife Fund (WWF) in partnership with local Government agencies and research institutions is attempting to resolve this question.
-Its goal is to assess the vulnerability of Belize’s tourism system to climate change, including the coastal ecosystems on which it depends, and examine how current policies serve to facilitate or hinder climate-compatible tourism development, based on healthy coastal ecosystems.
+This project, led by the World Wildlife Fund (WWF) in partnership with local Government agencies and research institutions aimed to resolve this question.
+Its goal was to assess the vulnerability of Belize’s tourism system to climate change, including the coastal ecosystems on which it depends, and examine how current policies serve to facilitate or hinder climate-compatible tourism development, based on healthy coastal ecosystems.

-- identify coastal tourism areas in Belize most vulnerable to climate change that should be prioritized for adaptation actions
+- identified coastal tourism areas in Belize most vulnerable to climate change that should be prioritized for adaptation actions

-- identify existing policies that can support or inhibit climate-compatible tourism development
+- identified existing policies that can support or inhibit climate-compatible tourism development

-- identify and prioritize adaptation strategies for integration into policy.
+- identified and prioritized adaptation strategies for integration into policy.

-Major project outputs include journal articles, policy briefings, community and tourism stakeholders meetings and a project website will be used to disseminate the findings of this work to a range of audiences.
+Major project outputs include journal articles, policy briefings, community and tourism stakeholders meetings and a project website that has been used to disseminate the findings of this work to a range of audiences.

 - A brochure and poster summarizing the project and discussions around climate compatible tourism in Belize.

 - A report discussing the results of a national analysis that looked at identifying coastal tourism areas that are most and least vulnerable to the impacts of climate change in Belize.

 - A policy brief on analysing the vulnerability of Belize’s coastal tourism development sector to climate change.

 - A policy brief analysing relevant policy instruments to determine whether they support or undermine climate-compatible tourism development.